 - Patent protection is for up to 20 years from the date of filing.

-- Registration of a design must be applied for in Canada within one year of the date the design is first published.
+Registration of a design must be applied for in Canada within one year of the date on which the design is first disclosed.

-- Protection is available for up to a 10 year period, subject to payment of a maintenance fee prior to the end of the first five-year term.
+Protection is available for a period of up to 15 years, subject to payment of a maintenance fee prior to the end of the first five-year term.

 - Like Australia, copyright arises automatically at the time of creation of an eligible work.